 One obvious question is “How do you translate movies and novels?”

 We cannot really translate those things.

-Some translators don’t care about nuance and context and just translate literally which results in “translationese”, weird phrases or out of place words that make you want to shout, “Who says that?
+Some English to Japanese translators don’t care about nuance and context and just translate literally which results in “translationese”, weird phrases or out of place words that make you want to shout, “Who says that?
 Nobody says that.”.

-Some translators care about the quality of the translation so much and are creative, thus they can TransCreate (translate + create) a text in order to make it sound natural, while also ensuring not even the most miniscule details get lost in translation.
+Some translators care about the quality of the translation so much and are creative, thus they can TransCreate (translate + create) a text in order to make it sound natural, while also ensuring not even the most miniscule details get lost in translation to Japanese.